 The outward rolling of the foot while walking.
 The opposite of overpronation.

 A luxury brand name of precision-cut lead crystal glass and similar products.
 Daniel Swarovski was born to a glass cutting family in Austria.

-is a neckline that creates a rounded "V" at the bust.
+A neckline that creates a rounded "V" at the bust.
 The front silhouette resembles a heart shape.

 Materials other than genuine leather, but which are designed to look or function like leather.
 Also known as man-made materials.